Mlaiel/iacherie/docs/QUALITY_METRICS_IMPLEMENTATION.md

 ## 🎯 Executive Summary

-This document details the complete implementation of the comprehensive quality metrics infrastructure for the Ainflue platform.
+This document details the complete implementation of the comprehensive quality metrics infrastructure for the IA Chérie platform.
 All 10 quality metrics requirements from the industrialization checklist have been successfully implemented and integrated into the CI/CD pipeline.

 ## ✅ Requirements Fulfilled